 View information in Chinese >

-As of Monday, July 6, 2020, the COVID-19 Testing site will be located at 171 Harrison Ave, Boston, MA in the Tye Pavilion.
+The COVID-19 Testing site is currently located at 171 Harrison Ave, Boston, MA in the Tye Pavilion.
+Tufts MC Testing Site is moving on November 30 to 276 Tremont Street.
+Learn more >

 171 Harrison Ave